 Keep reading to learn why credit scores are important, what loans are available to fair credit borrowers, and what rates you can expect.

 Reasons for a Personal Loan

 There are many reasons why one might apply for a personal loan.
 Personal loans can be used for almost anything as they don’t have a prespecified purpose like auto loans or home loans.
 Some borrowers obtain a personal loan to remodel their bathroom or cover expenses until their next paycheck.

 The possibilities are endless with personal loans, but here are a few examples of common reasons why individuals seek out personal loan funds:

-When you consolidate debt into a single loan amount, it simplifies your repayment terms and can make it significantly easier to pay off your debt quickly.
-Debt consolidation loans are a popular kind of personal loan for borrowers with unmanageable credit card debt.
+Debt consolidation loans simplify your repayment terms and can make it significantly easier to pay off your debt quickly.
+Debt consolidation loans are a popular personal loan option for borrowers with unmanageable credit card debt.

 A Large Purchase

 Personal loans can act as a catch-all for large purchases that aren’t a car or a house.
-When purchasing a vehicle, you can get an auto loan, but what about a brand new appliance?
+You can get an auto loan when purchasing a vehicle, but what about a brand-new appliance?
 Expensive home or car repairs?
 A replacement for your broken window AC unit?
 It is common to use a personal loan for these large purchases.